mddeepu8/Adminasaselfservice/.github/ISSUE_TEMPLATE/bug_report.md

 Use this issue to create a general request for the Synergy project.

-Information required:

-Please describe the about the request and the reason for requesting the adminstrator permissions, so that we can help you with your request.
+Please Mention the Information required,so that we can help you with your request.

+1.User-Account
+2.Repository Name (or) Link
+3.The reason for requesting the adminstrator permissions.

 **To Reproduce**
 Steps to reproduce the behavior: